benhowell/benhowell.github.com/_drafts/message-passing-patterns-implementation-matters.md

 <br/>
 </p>
   <p>
-  Function/method/subroutine invocation is such a fundamental exercise in our daily programming lives that we barely give it a second thought.
+  Function invocation is such a fundamental exercise in our daily programming lives that we barely give it a second thought.
 That is, until we have to.
-Issues such as scalability, concurrency and asynchonicity, amongst others, sometimes force us to look for alternatives to the regular <span markdown="span">`X.call(Y)`</span> way of doing things.
-Indeed some languages actually force us to do so.
+Issues such as scalability and concurrency, amongst others, sometimes force us to look for alternatives to the regular <span markdown="span">`X.call(Y)`</span> way of doing things.
+Indeed some libraries and languages actually force us to do so.
   </p>
   <p>
   In this article, we'll take a look at some invocation strategies and outline the pro's and con's of each.